Camper Cushion Covers DIY

 Updating an Existing RV Curtain for Cheap

-Have you seen those really function RV curtains that act as semi permanent doors?
+Have you seen those functional RV curtains that act as semi-permanent doors?
 My trailer has one and it works so well, but it was getting tired so I gave it a quick refresh.

 DIY RV Window Valances

-The original valance in our trailer were this dark green heavy fabric and so dark.
-By replacing them with these easy to make DIY window valances I not only modernized the holiday trailer, it is much brighter and festive.
+The original valances in our trailer were this dark green heavy fabric and so dark.
+By replacing them with these easy-to-make DIY window valances I not only modernized the holiday trailer, it is much brighter and festive.

 Oh wow Michelle, I can just imagine the fantastic scenery you will see from your van.
 The idea of the African night sky is such a classic dream for most people.
 I look forward to seeing what you create.